-What are the pros and cons of changing careers?
+What are the pros and cons of changing careers — and what do career changers miss about their old careers?
 While the answer will be unique to every individual, this should make for an interesting discussion.
 Reader N is wondering specifically about the pros and cons from the perspective of hindsight:

 You’ve written about women that have changed careers, including yourself.
 From what I recall, these features were mostly on HOW to accomplish the change.
 Can you include a post from others you’ve spoken to about what they find most painful about it, AFTER making the change?
 Like one year after, five years after, etc.

 I’m making some major career changes right now, and I am always wanting to know honestly what people found bad about their changes.
 Maybe it could be also have a “good” section so it’s not so gloomy, but I am curious as to the negatives (salary reductions, work drying up, others?)

 I have written about my own tips for changing careers and jobs — I was a journalist for 2 seconds back in the late ’90s, then a law student/lawyer for 11 years, and I’ve been a full-time blogger since 2011.
 (We’ve also talked about how to change careers, how to specifically use LinkedIn to change careers, as well was the pros and cons of leaving corporate life.)
 I’ll share my own tips, but for other career changers, here are the questions (maybe copy and paste ’em into the comment section):

 - Describe your FORMER career and how long you were at it?

 - Describe your CURRENT career and how long you’ve been at it?

 - What do you MISS about your former career?

 - What do you LOVE about your new career?

 - What advice would have been helpful for you BEFORE you changed careers?